Construction Accident Lawyer Houston, TX

 Despite the Risks, Construction Workers Deserve Safety

 Working in construction can be one of the riskiest jobs in America, as thousands of construction workers are injured or killed each year.
 Statistically, it is estimated that one in five workplace fatalities are due to construction-related accidents.
 These injuries or deaths can arise when the construction company has failed to provide proper safety training or protective equipment for workers.
 Regardless of how the company was negligent, a worker deserves compensation for the incident.
-The following are some of the most common questions that a construction accident lawyer Houston, TX victims rely on asks.
+The following are some of the most common questions that are asked of a lawyer:

 - Warn workers of potential hazards on the job site